sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Throughout time people have sought to make their clothing more suited to the way they live their lives, and with the improvement of technology, more specialized garments emerge.

-***Diverís Suit.*** This kit includes a wetsuit, swim fins, an oxygen tank, and a diving mask with rebreather.
+***Diver√≠s Suit.*** This kit includes a wetsuit, swim fins, an oxygen tank, and a diving mask with rebreather.
 It allows a diver to stay submerged for an hour before

 needing to change oxygen tanks and gives them advantage on Athletics checks related to swimming.
 Light armor can be worn with a diving suit, without issue but medium armor tends to make swimming exhausting, requiring a DC 13 Constitution save every minute to avoid gaining a level of fatigue.
 Heavy armor generally sinks the character wearing it, rendering swimming impossible.